Chairperson: Rebecca L. Sanders, Ph.D.

 (For international applicants who have not attended an English-speaking university only) a minimum TOEFL score of 80 on the Internet-based version or other acceptable proof of English proficiency.

-The master of science program in computing follows the Graduate School deadlines for the submission of applications: August 1 for fall admission, December 15 for spring admission, and May 1 for summer admission.
+The master of science program in computing follows the Graduate School deadlines for the submission of applications: August 1 for fall admission June 1 for international applicants), December 15 for spring admission (October 15 for international applicants), and May 1 for summer admission.
 However, to be considered for financial aid, applications for fall must be submitted by January 15.
 Decisions about acceptance into the program are made when all required documents for the application are received.
 Admission decisions are made independently of decisions to offer financial aid.

-Students interested in applying to the program should consult the program website for additional information, including a list of currently approved courses for the degree.
+Students interested in applying to the program should consult the program website for additional information, including a description of specializations and a list of currently suggested courses for the degree.

 A complete list and short description of the courses offered by the Mathematics, Statistics and Computer Science Department (MSCS) is available on the MSCS Department page of the bulletin.